vanilla/docs/content/developer/backend/server-nginx.md

 Make sure that you set the `fastcgi_param` named `X_REWRITE` to `1`.

+Make sure that you define `PATH_INFO` in your `fastcgi_param` file.
+You may find this [example set of FastCGI params](https://www.nginx.com/resources/wiki/start/topics/examples/phpfcgi/) helpful.

 When configuring fastcgi, using `$realpath_root` instead of `$document_root` may be necessary in some setups (e.g. when using symlinks).

 We define `SCRIPT_NAME` and `SCRIPT_FILENAME` explicitly because some configurations may redundantly re-add them during the rewrite, resulting in a name of "/index.php/index.php".
 The end result of this is all your Javascript and CSS assets paths in the page start with "/index.php", thus breaking them.
 Feel free to omit those two lines if you're confident your configuration is immune.